marcelpetrick/DevNotes/BeenThereSeenThat/20230727_kaggle_Munich_nvidia/README.md

 * using Matchformer, using cross-attention for spatial verification
 * sources: youtube series also github open-sourced code and papers

+# 2nd talk: Training is Silver, Inference is Gold by Adolf Hohl, Solution Architect Manager, NVIDIA
-# 2nd talk: Adolf Hohl -  Solution architect - from nvidia
+* Adolf Hohl -  Solution architect - from nvidia
 * loves to build large scale number crunchers in his free time
 * start: given an ONNX by Crhistof - pytorch versus tensorflow people; pytorch was the absolute majority of the users in the room
 * he combined two models into one